 debugger is unable to attach to the instance.

-Another Linux related issue is that I couldn't find a way to close a
+Another Linux related issue is that I couldn't find a way to close a Google Chrome tab on Linux gracefully, so when the developer tools are closed

-"Ow, Snap" page.
+you get the "Ow, Snap" page.
 In a future version we will stop using

-Live Preview and for showing the developer tools, which will fix this problem.
+Google Chrome for Live Preview and for showing the developer tools, which will fix this problem.

 Here is a short video of Brackets running on Linux: